Categories

 The remote location of the islands makes transport to the outside world difficult.
 Lacking an airport, the islands can be reached only by sea.
 Fishing boats from South Africa service the islands eight or nine times a year.
 The RMS Saint Helena used to connect the main island to St Helena and South Africa once each year during its January voyage but has done so only a few times in the last years, in 2006, in 2011, and finally in 2018.

-The wider territory normally has access to air travel, with Ascension island served by RAF Ascension Island though flights for civilians were indefinitely suspended in April 2017.
+The wider territory normally has access to air travel, with Ascension Island served by RAF Ascension Island though flights for civilians were indefinitely suspended in April 2017.
 The Saint Helena Airport became operational with its first commercial flight on 14 October 2017.
 There is no direct, regular service to Tristan da Cunha itself from either location.

 6. Devon Island